gkiely/sass-modules/readme.md

-Sassy Modules
+Sass Modules
 =======

-`sassy-modules` lets you to create reusable and customisable Sass modules.
+`sass-modules` lets you to create reusable and customisable Sass modules.

 Turn this: